 And if I’ve missed any great resources please add them in the comments below.

-I recently found this incredible cheatsheet dedicated to Adobe Photoshop CC.
+I recently found this incredible cheatsheet dedicated to keyboard shortcuts for Photoshop CC.
 It’s the perfect resource for designers just getting into Adobe creative software who want to pick up a power user workflow.

 Dummies.com also has a cheatsheet for CS6 with similar commands but a slightly different design.
 Either one of these will prove useful for new designers trying to master Photoshop’s seemingly endless supply of tools.